 The ability to lengthen the beam katana's combo at Thunder Ryu's gym has instead been replaced by an "ecstasy gauge" - the "tiger meter" that activates during dark side mode turns red as Travis lands more hits on enemies, and turns back to yellow as he takes damage.
 Once the tiger is red, Travis' combo extends.
 When the tiger has a white outline, the player can then activate a type of dark side mode by hitting the "-" button.

-No More Heroes adds an assortment of minigames/side jobs that allows Travis to earn money to spend at Ryan's Gym for life and attack upgrades or at Leona's Lab on new beam katana's.
-Most emulate 8-bit retro game design and many are direct homage's to NES games.
+Like the original game, No More Heroes 2 features an assortment of side jobs that allow Travis to earn money to spend at Ryan's Gym for life and attack upgrades or at Leona's Lab on new beam katanas.
+The original game featured jobs that were made deliberately tedious and unpleasant, to simulate actually performing a menial labour job, but because of the incredibly poor reception these jobs received upon the game's release, the sequel replaces them with entertaining minigames.
+Most emulate 8-bit retro game design and many are direct homages to NES games.

 Pizza with a Vengeance

 Pizza with a Vengeance shares a similar aesthetic and the feel of Sega's Hang On.
 Overall, Travis is tasked with delivering pizza within a designated time frame on his Schpeltiger.

 Man the Meat plays very similar to Burger Time, where Travis is required to meet certain requirements given by customers and must cook their food to their liking.
 This is done by holding down the A button until specified cooked time is met.

 Lay the Pipe